ngrishaev/Blog/MatricesMultiplication/MatricesMultiplication.md

 {
     var n = a.GetLength(0);
     if (n != a.GetLength(1) || n != b.GetLength(0) || n != b.GetLength(1))
-        throw new ArgumentException("Matrices a and b should be square and same rank");
+        throw new ArgumentException("Matrices a and b should be square and same size");
     if (IsPowerOfTwo(n) == false)
-        throw new ArgumentException("Matrices should have a power of two rank ");
+        throw new ArgumentException("Matrices' sizes should be a power of two");

     return MultiplicationStrassenImpl(a, b, n);
 }